Model & Strategy

 Barbara Bush, Global Health Corps President, worked for Red Cross Children’s Hospital in Capetown, South Africa and interned for UNICEF in Botswana before working for two years in Educational Programming at the Smithsonian Institution’s Cooper-Hewitt, National Design Museum.
 She has traveled extensively with the UN World Food Programme, focusing on the importance of nutrition in ARV treatment.
 Barbara is a member of UNICEF’s Next Generation Steering Committee and is on the Board of Directors for Covenant House International.
 She is a regular contributor to the UK magazine POP.
 Barbara Bush graduated from Yale University with a degree in Humanities in 2004.

-Following the fellowship, 90% of GHC alums continue to work on global health and social justice issues.
-Nearly 50% receive offers at their placements, and 92% of African fellows work in Africa or pursue graduate school abroad.
+Following the fellowship, 95% of GHC alums continue to work on global health and social justice issues.
+40% receive offers at their placements, and 88% of African fellows continue to work in Africa following the fellowship.

 Global Health Corps News